-The following values determined from Arkansas' least-disturbed ecoregion reference streams are considered to be the maximum naturally occurring levels.
-For waterbodies not listed above, any discharge which results in instream concentrations more than 1/3 higher than these values for Cl and $SO_4^{=}$ or more than 15 mg/l, whichever is greater, is considered to be a significant modification of the water quality.
-Similarly, such modification exists if the following TDS values are exceeded after being increased by the sum of the increases to Cl and SO4.
-Such modifications may be made only in accordance with Reg.
-2.306.
+The following values were determined from Arkansas' least-disturbed ecoregion reference streams are considered to be the maximum naturally occurring levels.
+For waterbodies not listed above, any discharge which results in instream concentrations more than 1/3 higher than these values for chlorides (Cl-) and sulfates (SO4=2) or more than 15 mg/H2, whichever is greater, is considered to be a significant modification of the water quality maximum naturally occurring values.
+These waterbodies should be considered as candidates for site specific criteria development in accordance with Regs.
+2.306 and 2.308.
+Similarly, such modification exists site specific criteria development should be considered if the following TDS values are exceeded after being increased by the sum of the increases to Cl and SO4.
+Such modifications criteria may be made developed only in accordance with Regs.
+2.306 and 2.308.
+The values listed in the table below are not intended nor will these values be used by the Department to evaluate attainment of the water quality standards.